nipo/nsl/doc/better_hdl.rst

   easily.

 Sometimes, signals are grouped together and there is a global enable for the group.
 A typical example is AXI-Stream.
-If tvalid is not asserted, tlast, tdata, and all other master-to-slave signals are not meaningful.
+If `tvalid` is not asserted, `tlast`, `tdata`, and all other master-to-slave signals are not meaningful.

 When we write code that generates AXI-Stream outputs for an entity, we should try to tell the synthesizer all the places where we do not